On the Beach (1959 film): Plot

 The submarine next stops at a refinery near San Diego, which has been pinpointed as the source of the mysterious Morse signals.
-A crew member discovers the power source is still running on automatic control.
-Nearby, a telegraph key has become entangled in a window shade's pull cord and a half-full bottle, and is being randomly pulled by an ocean breeze, causing the radio signals.
+A crew member in a hazmat suit goes ashore and discovers that the power source is still running on automatic control.
+Nearby, a telegraph key has become entangled in a window shade's pull cord with a half-full Coca-Cola bottle, and is being randomly pulled by an ocean breeze, causing the radio signals.

 Sawfish returns to Australia to await the inevitable.
 Towers is reunited with Davidson at her father's farm.
-He learns that all US Navy personnel in Brisbane are dead and he has been given command of all remaining US Naval forces.
-Osborn, having bought the fastest Ferrari in Australia, wins the Australian Grand Prix, in which many racers, with nothing left to lose, die in fiery crashes.
-Fulfilling Towers' wish, Davidson has used her connections to get the trout season opened early.
-Towers and Davidson go on a fishing trip to the country.
-As drunken revelers sing "Waltzing Matilda" in the hotel bar, Towers and Davidson make love in their room.
+He learns that all U.S. Navy personnel in Brisbane are dead and that he has been given command of all remaining American forces.
+Osborn, having bought the fastest Ferrari in Australia, races and wins the Australian Grand Prix, in which many racers, with nothing left to lose, die in fiery crashes.
+Fulfilling Towers' wish, Davidson has leveraged her connections to open the trout season early.
+Towers and Davidson go fishing in the country.
+As drunken revelers sing "Waltzing Matilda" in the hotel bar, Towers and Davidson consummate their relationship.

-Returning to Melbourne, Towers learns the first of his crew members has radiation sickness.
-There is little time left.
-Towers takes a vote among his crew, who decide they want to return to the United States to die.
-Osborn shuts himself in a garage with his Ferrari and starts the engine, to end his life by carbon monoxide poisoning.
+Returning to Melbourne, Towers learns that the first of his crew members has radiation sickness.
+With little time left, Towers takes a vote among his crew, who decide that they want to return to the United States to die.
+Osborn shuts himself in a garage with his Ferrari and starts the engine in order to end his life by carbon monoxide poisoning.
 Others queue to receive government-issued suicide pills at hospitals or clinics.
-Startlingly, there is a nun present at the distribution scene, helping to distribute the suicide pills despite the ostensible status of suicide as moral error in Catholic moral theology.

-Evidently, religious faith is important to Mary, who asks God to forgive them for choosing to end their own lives.
-Before they take their pills, Peter and Mary reminisce about the day they met on the beach.
+Religious faith is important to Mary, who asks God to forgive them for choosing suicide.
+Before they swallow their pills with tea, Peter and Mary reminisce about the day when they met on the beach.

 Towers says farewell to Davidson at the docks.
 Choosing duty over love, he takes the Sawfish back to sea.
 Heartbroken, Davidson watches from a cliff as the Sawfish submerges.
-It is implied that Towers and Davidson ended their lives shortly afterwards, separately on the hilltop and at sea, although their deaths are not depicted onscreen.
 Within a few days, the streets of Melbourne are empty and silent.
-A Salvation Army street banner, seen several times before in the film, reads "There is still time ..
+A Salvation Army street banner over the bowed head of a war memorial figure reads: "There is still time ..
 Brother".